rmldj/brain_hagedorn_paper/README.md

 The binarized data is obtained from 100 unrelated subjects from the Human Connectome Project Young Adult dataset  (https://www.humanconnectome.org/study/hcp-young-adult).
 In the folder `preprocessing_info/` we provide sample scripts showing how the data was downloaded and what steps were used to preprocess them.
 Note that these scripts are **NOT** ready to run and require editing with HCP login credentials and/or modifying appropriate paths.

+**Acknowledgments**

+*Data were provided by the Human Connectome Project, WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657) funded by the 16 NIH Institutes and Centers that support the NIH Blueprint for Neuroscience Research; and by the McDonnell Center for Systems Neuroscience at Washington University.*